The 30 Best Museums In Holland (Suggested By Locals)

 Address: Lange Voorhout 74, 2514 EH Den Haag

-Escher was an imaginative Dutch artist, born at the end of the 19th century, who made mathematically inspired drawings.
+Escher was an imaginative Dutch artist, born at the end of the 19th Century, who made mathematically inspired drawings.

-The museum is in the former Winter Palace of Queen-Mother Emma of The Netherlands at the Lange Voorhout in The Hague.
 The royal ambiance of the Palace has been maintained, which makes this building a very suitable housing for the fantastic work of Escher.

 You can find more information about this museum or purchase tickets online here.